nystrom/rivo/docs/design.md

 Instances of traits can be implemented in any module.

 It is an error if trait instances overlap.
-It is an error if a call (in expression context) dispatches to zero or more than one alternative.
+It is an error if a call (in forward context) dispatches to zero or more than one alternative.
 No module's alternatives are higher priority than another.
 The only case we have to watch out for is if a "new" alternative has a more specific pattern than an "old" alternative.
 This will change the behavior of the function.

 ## Mixfix resolution